Thin gap approximations for microfluidic device design: Higher order corrections

+Including the next-order terms alleviates both deficiencies.
+The bottom panel of figure \ref{fig:heatmap_new}(b), computed from the second-order 2D equations, shows good overall agreement with the full 3D simulation.
+Figures \ref{fig:heatmap_new}(c) and \ref{fig:heatmap_new}(d) present the in-plane and cross-gap velocity profiles as functions of $z$ at a representative point in the domain, demonstrating close quantitative match between the second-order approximation and the 3D results.

+To quantitatively validate the approximation, we compare the produced separation eddy size in figure \ref{fig:SeparationBubble}, finding that the extended 2D approximation capture the eddy size, which is useful for predicting separation performance with almost imperceivable error.

-What benefit can be gained from higher-order approximations?
+What general benefit can we gained from higher-order approximations?
 First, in many microfluidic thin-gap flows, the vertical velocity remains small, making truly 3D flows rare in thin-gap geometries.
 Conversely, truly 2D flows occur only in special cases, such as Stokes flow in a channel with constant radius of curvature \cite{lauga2004three}.
 Some applications, however, deliberately induce strong three-dimensionality, e.g. micromixing \cite{stroock2002chaotic}.
-In such cases, using a higher-order leading form for $w$ from our orthogonal polynomials, e.g., $w = w_1(x,y)(Q_4(z) - Q_2(z))$, can improve accuracy, but yields coupled PDEs without a straightforward closure.
+The higher-order approximation \eqref{eq:2n order flow expansion} provides a nontrivial description of the vertical velocity component, offering valuable insight in these contexts.
 Second, higher-order terms provide a built-in mechanism for estimating and controlling approximation error.
 If the estimated error exceeds a chosen tolerance, additional terms can be systematically added to improve accuracy.

-While our analysis primarily focused on the fluid velocity equation, the approach is flexible and broadly applicable.
-It can be readily extended to other physical quantities, such as solute concentration, electric fields, and magnetic fields, arising in applications like reactive solute transport \cite{salmon2007transverse}, electrokinetic flows \cite{lin2008depth,ding2023shear}, and magnetohydrodynamic microfluidics \cite{qian2009magneto}.
-The method also allows for generalization of boundary conditions—for example, incorporating no-stress boundaries to model bubble motion \cite{booth2025motion} or flows in microchannels with soft walls \cite{inamdar2020unsteady}.
+While our analysis primarily focused on approximating fluid flows.
+So long as the domain has a thin dimension, the approach is flexible and broadly applicable.
+It can be readily extended to other physical quantities, such as solute concentration, electric fields, and magnetic fields, arising in applications like reactive solute transport (\cite{salmon2007transverse}), electrokinetic flows (\cite{lin2008depth,ding2023shear}), and magnetohydrodynamic microfluidics (\cite{qian2009magneto}).
+The method also allows for generalization of boundary conditions, for example, incorporating no-stress boundaries to model bubble motion (\cite{booth2025motion}) or flows in microchannels with soft walls (\cite{inamdar2020unsteady}).